ledgetech/lua-resty-http/README.md

 # lua-resty-http

-Lua HTTP client driver for the ngx_lua based on the cosocket API.
+Lua HTTP client driver for [ngx_lua](https://github.com/chaoslawful/lua-nginx-module) based on the cosocket API.
 Supports HTTP 1.0 and 1.1, including chunked transfer encoding for response bodies, and provides a streaming interface to the body irrespective of transfer encoding.

 ## Status